DesireeMM/melon-reservation-app/README.md

 8. Though it wasn't required, I wanted to add the option to cancel a reservation if a user's plans changed.
 I used another AJAX fetch request to handle deleting a booking.
 To check that it was successfully updating the database, I asked the following:
 - Did the reservation disappear from the user's dashboard?
 - Did that time slot open back up?
-9. Lastly, I wanted to clean up the interface a bit, so I reworked some of my functions to included formatted dates and times.
+9. I wanted to clean up the interface a bit, so I reworked some of my functions to included formatted dates and times.
 Additionally, I added some Bootstrap and CSS custom styling to improve the look of the site.
 As mentioned above, I would love to spend more time on the appearance to enhance the user experience.
+10. The final step would be deployment.
+I tried a new service called [Render](https://render.com/) for this project.
+Unfortunately, the database is not currently loading properly, but should be fixed soon.
+Thanks for your patience!
+You can find the deployed application on Render [here](https://melon-reservation-app-vchk.onrender.com)